Ensuring child safety is fundamental to the mission of Boys & Girls Clubs of Sonoma Valley and the work of Teen Services.

-Boys & Girls Clubs of Sonoma Valley continually updates robust safety policies, programs, and training for our staff and volunteers that are designed to promote child safety and protect young people from threats that are present in our society.
+At Boys & Girls Clubs of Sonoma Valley, we continually update our robust safety policies, programs, and training for our staff and volunteers that are designed to promote child safety and protect young people from threats that are present in our society.
+The priority of the Boys & Girls Clubs of Sonoma Valley is the physical and emotional safety of its members, staff, and volunteers.
 We implement layers of safety policies and guidelines to keep our kids safe, including:

 - Mandated reporter training

 - Active supervision and appropriate contact with Club members training

 - Active intruder/shooter training and simulation